-Depression can affect adolescents and adults alike.
+Depression can affect the mental health of teens and adults alike.
 However, it may be a bit more difficult to recognize depression in teens, since some of the symptoms overlap with normal adolescent behaviors that can be a result of the many changes experienced during this time of life.
 Becoming more withdrawn or not enjoying things that they used to, for example, could be symptoms of a mental illness or perfectly normal parts of growing up.
 Read on to learn about how to tell if your teen’s behaviors may indicate something more than normal growing pains, like depression—which is a serious mental illness that can be managed with treatment.

 Symptoms Of Depression In Teenagers

-Feeling sad and hopeless, or experiencing feelings of numbness and emptiness
+- Feeling sad and hopeless, or experiencing feelings of numbness and emptiness

-A loss of pleasure in activities previously enjoyed
+- A loss of pleasure in activities previously enjoyed

-Increased irritability and anger
+- Increased irritability and anger

-Isolating oneself from friends and family
+- Isolating oneself from friends and family

-Low self-esteem, extreme sensitivity to perceived criticism
+- Low self-esteem, extreme sensitivity to perceived criticism

-Low energy and a lack of motivation to follow through on daily tasks
+- Low energy and a lack of motivation to follow through on daily tasks

-Changes in sleep patterns (either sleeping too much or too little)
+- Changes in sleep patterns (either sleeping too much or too little)

-Changes in eating patterns (either eating more or less than usual)
+- Changes in eating patterns (either eating more or less than usual)

-Problems with concentration and focus
+- Problems with concentration and focus

-Random aches and pains throughout the body that have no other explanation
+- Random aches and pains throughout the body that have no other explanation

-Problems with performance or behavior in school (dropping grades, getting into fights or trouble, etc.)
+- Problems with performance or behavior in school (dropping grades, getting into fights or trouble, etc.)

-Suicidal thoughts; self-harm behaviors like cutting or burning
+- Suicidal thoughts; self-harm behaviors like cutting or burning

 According to the American Psychiatric Association, some risk factors for teen depression include a family history of depression, early childhood trauma, or the home environment in which they’re raised.
 Overall, a child with one or more families with mental illness is more likely to have depression.
 Many factors can be at play, however, including the following:

-Low self-esteem feelings that lead to patterns of negative thinking and learned helplessness
+- Low self-esteem feelings that lead to patterns of negative thinking and learned helplessness

-Having other mental health conditions
+- Having other mental health conditions or physical health problems

-Circumstances in the teen’s life like being gay, lesbian, transgender, or bisexual in an unsupportive environment
+- Circumstances in the teen’s life, like being gay, lesbian, transgender, or bisexual in an unsupportive environment

-Keeping an eye out for signs of depression in teens or any other mental illnesses is the first step.
+Keeping an eye out for signs of depression in teenagers or any other mental illnesses is the first step.
 If you notice some, reaching out for help is typically the next.
 The National Institute of Mental Health (NIMH) encourages parents to schedule an appointment with their teen’s primary care physician first in this case.
 Although the symptoms of depression do not always need an underlying cause, the National Institute of Mental Health advises that some depressive episodes may be triggered by a physical health condition that a doctor can find and identify.